 We sometimes stop living because we do not value the beautiful moments.
 There is something to be grateful for always.
-We may be faced with overwhelming challenges, but being grateful makes challenges look inconsequential.
-A thankful heart sees difficulties as a bad dream that will go away.
+We may face overwhelming challenges, but being grateful makes challenges look inconsequential.
+A thankful heart sees difficulties as bad dreams that will go away.
 When you feel like giving up, think about the things working well in your life.
 Are you in a toxic relationship?
 Pull yourself together and stand up for yourself.

 Make Lifestyle Changes

 lifestyle changes are necessary for building a resilient and robust spirit.
 Starting from your association, what you eat, where you live, and what you wear.
 Our lifestyle plays a prominent role in how we respond to issues.
 Something as little as changing your look and fashion statements can help build your confidence.
 The kind of friends and relationships we have determines the state of our mind.
 Friendship with positive and resilient friends helps to create a resilient spirit.
 Understanding relationships and how to build them is essential to ensure you have the right people around you.

 I believe it is impossible to become resilient and strong without allowing God to lead and guide you.
 Many times believers fail because we do not yield to the voice of God.
 We become depressed and unsure of what the future holds because we are not grounded in the one who holds the future.
 I have learned in my walk with God that it is easier to build resilience when Christians move according to his plan and will for our lives.
 We become firm in his plan, knowing fully well that he can never fail us.

 The Bible is my go-to place to find strength whenever I face difficulties or challenges.
 God knows we will meet many challenges in our walk with him, which is why there are bible verses about resilience.
 We are not born to quit or give in to depression, mental health or challenges.
 These scriptures serve as anchors to help you weather the storm.